 A medical laboratory assistant is an integral member of the laboratory workforce, a field that is not only growing to meet the needs of an increasing and aging population, but also changing to support medical and technological advances.
-A medical laboratory assistant must be accurate, self-motivated and dependable with a skilled eye for detail and strong client service skills.
+A medical laboratory assistant must be accurate, self-motivated, and dependable with a skilled eye for detail and strong client service skills.

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.

 - In order to be successful in this program, applicants must have basic computer literacy.
 An acceptable computer skill level would include the ability to use word processing and communication software.
 Educational interaction in this program depends on these basic computer skills and medical laboratory assistants work with laboratory and hospital information systems.
-It is the student's responsibility to ensure adequacy of these skills prior to program admission.
+It is the student's responsibility to ensure the adequacy of these skills prior to program admission.

 - Students who experience success in this program have the following characteristics:

-- The ability to follow instructions, pay close attention to detail and take precise readings,
+- the ability to follow instructions, pay close attention to detail and take precise readings

-- The ability to work quickly and accurately,
+- the ability to work quickly and accurately

-- Good finger and manual dexterity to handle specimens and small laboratory equipment,
+- good finger and manual dexterity to handle specimens and small laboratory equipment

-- Normal colour vision,
+- normal colour vision

-- Good organizational skills,
+- good organizational skills

-- The interpersonal skills and effective communication skills in English required to work well with co-workers and the public.
+- the interpersonal skills and effective communication skills in English required to work well with co-workers and the public.

 - Medical laboratory assistants enjoy working with people, like direct contact with patients and do not mind shift work.

 After successfully completing this program, graduates will receive a SAIT Medical Laboratory Assistant certificate.

-- Fall 2017 start: applications are accepted Oct.
-19, 2016 to Sept.
-5, 2017. .
+- Fall 2020 start: applications are accepted Oct.
+2, 2019, to Aug.
+15, 2020.

 Completion of the following courses or equivalents:

-- At least 50% in Math 20-2 or Pure Math 10, or at least 60% in Math 10C, AND,
+- at least 60% in Math 20-2 or Pure Math 10, or Math 10C

-- At least 50% in English Language Arts 30-1 or English Language Arts 30-2, AND,
+- at least 60% in English Language Arts 30-1 or English Language Arts 30-2

-- At least 50% in Chemistry 20, AND,
+- at least 60% in Chemistry 20

-- At least 50% in Biology 20.
+- at least 60% in Biology 20

-- All applicants must demonstrate English Language Proficiency prior to admission, including students educated in Canada.
+- all applicants must demonstrate English language proficiency prior to admission, including students educated in Canada.

 Step 1: Read the program information to see the qualities needed for student success.